-Any student whose absences exceed 5% of the cumulative number of hours for the grading periods (defined as P1, P2, and P3) will be placed on probation.
+Any student whose absences exceed 5% for the payment periods (defined as PP1-22.5 Hours, PP2-22.5 Hours, and PP3-15Hours) will be placed on probation.
 The purpose of probation is to formally notify and appropriately document an existing condition that is jeopardizing the ability of a student to successfully complete the Paramedic program.
-PLEASE NOTE: If at any time absences exceed 55 hours, the student WILL be withdrawn from the program.
+PLEASE NOTE: Additional absences WILL result in further discipline and may be withdrawn from the program.